Remuneration of the members of the Board of Directors

 Remuneration of other Corporate Management Team members

 The Board confirms the outcomes of the long-term share based incentive system based on principles, indicators and scales approved by it.
-The Board confirmed results for earnings period already ended as follows:
+The Board confirmed:

-- in February 2018 that the result for the earnings period 2015-2017 was 117.1 per cent, based on which a total of 250,516 B-series shares were paid to eight participants.
+• in February 2018 that the result for the performance period 2015–2017 was 117.1 per cent (taking into account the EBIT multiplier), based on which a total of 250,516 B-series shares were paid to participants.
 Of these 103,000 were paid to CEO Joukio.
-The payment of a part of the total reward was postponed in accordance with the system rules;
+The payment of a part of the total reward was deferred in accordance with the

-- in February 2019 that the result for the earnings period 2016-2018 was 63.6 per cent, based on which a total of 131,792 B-series shares were transferred to 14 recipients.
-Of these, 47,700 B-shares were paid to CEO Joukio.
-Any reward exceeding a participant's personal remuneration cap was not paid.
+• in February 2019 that the result for the performance period 2016–2018 was 63.6 per cent, based on which a total of 131,792 B-series shares were paid to participants.
+Of these 47,700 were paid to CEO Joukio.
+In addition, the reward includes a cash portion covering taxes and other tax-related costs.